eoscostarica/guide.eoscostarica.io/README.md

 EOS Costa Rica Developers Documentation Site.

+In this site you will find the resources collected in the day-to-day life of EOS Costa Rica collaborators.
+Feel free to collaborate, comment and suggest changes / ideas to improve the site.

 ## Contributing

 We use a Kanban-style board.
 That's were we prioritize the work.
 [Go to Project Board](https://github.com/eoscostarica/guide.eoscostarica.io/projects/1).